RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/AT-Command-Manual/README.md

 Description: Join delay on RX1 window

-This command is used to access and configure the join delay on RX1 window.
+This command is used to access and configure the join delay on the RX1 window.

 | Command                          | Input Parameter | Return Value                                                                                          | Return Code                                |
 | -------------------------------- | --------------- | ----------------------------------------------------------------------------------------------------- | ------------------------------------------ |